The Last Son of Caliban

 He was the last.
 Belisarius Cawl had intercepted him, one of the last recruits of the old Order, stolen for Cawl’s secret scheme, one of the precious few recruits that had escaped the secret rites of the Dark Angels even back then.
 He had met Sar Luther, and even seen the Lion, alone amongst the Legion.
 Alone amongst the Chapter.
 He had been a mortal then, an initiate, not even an Astartes, and then as he slept he was stolen away, awakening ten millennia later to a galaxy shattered, promises broken, and a legion that mistrusted him.

 To the Primaris he had been a symbol.
 A guidon leading them through the cold distaste of their introduction, a living banner of what the Primaris could be.
 Eventually he proved himself in battle and became a squad leader, then a Lieutenant.
 He was one of the first to join the Ravenwing, a small, ad-hoc group of Inceptors joining the hunt.
-Eventually he had ascended to the Deathwing.
-His bone-white Aggressor armor spitting unbridled fury at the discovery that so many that had joined with him had turned traitor.
-Indeed when he had gained permission to access what records they had he found that none of the recruits he had known had left Caliban.
-All of them had been held there by Luther.
-All had died as Caliban fell, or worse, joined the Fallen.
+Shortly thereafter he had been returned to the 5th Company, first as a Lieutenant, and now as its Master.
+There had been many whispers about a Master who had never served in the bone white of the Deathwing, but as yet there was no suitable role for the new Primaris amongst the Terminators of that venerable company.

 His stake in the Hunt was personal.
+Traitorous space marines dating back to when he had joined still roamed the galaxy.
 He had nearly petitioned to join the Chaplains.
 Grand Master Sapphon had interviewed him and had informed him that he would make a great Interrogator-Chaplain, but his greatest gift was in command, and in command he should go.
 Shortly thereafter Azrael had summoned him.
 He had long known of Guilliman’s frustration that none of the Primaris had been given command in the Dark Angels.
 He had received inquiries personally and was copied on others sent to Azrael.
 Azrael had called him in alone, and met with him in his chambers, deep within the Rock.

 Over wine and in the dim light of candles they had discussed long and deeply the frustration that he and the other Primaris had dealt with.
 Azrael had been direct.
 His questions blunt, even cutting, but never harsh or cruel.
 Finally he had opened up.
 He had admitted his frustration at the attitudes within the Chapter, within the Unforgiven as a whole.
 He knew that their secret must be held, not for the secret itself for every legion had had traitors, but for the acts they had committed in covering them up.
 Eventually they must come forward, admit what they had done, but they needed one last Crusade.
 One mighty victory to show that their sins had been worth it.